Straight-six engine: Usage in cars

 The first production straight-six engine was introduced in the Dutch Spyker 60 HP racing car in 1903.
-Straight-six engines increased in popularity in the years after and by 1909, there were approximately 80 manufacturers using it (including 62 in the United Kingdom).
+Straight-six engines increased in popularity in the years after and by 1909, approximately 80 manufacturers were using them (including 62 in the United Kingdom).
 Prior to the 1950s, V6 engines were rarely used, due to the poorer engine balance of V6 engines compared to straight-six engines.
 Since the 1980s, however, the shorter length of V6 engines has seen most manufacturers replace straight-six engines with V6 engines.
-An exception to this trend is German brand BMW, which has always used a straight-six layout for its six-cylinder engines.
+An exception to this trend is the German brand BMW, which has always used a straight-six layout for its six-cylinder engines.

-Since 2017, a small reversal of the trend of switching to V6 engines has occurred, due to the ability to create a modular engine family of straight-four and straight-six engines sharing many components.
+Since 2017, the trend of switching to V6 engines has reversed due to the ability to create a modular engine family of straight engines sharing many components.
 Examples include the 2017–present Mercedes-Benz M256 engine, the 2019–present Jaguar Land Rover Ingenium engines (AJ300 and AJ300D versions), the 2021–present Stellantis Hurricane engine and the 2022–present Mazda Skyactiv-X and Skyactiv-D engines.

 Europe

-Alfa Romeo's first production straight-six engine - 6.3 litre flathead petrol engine - was introduced in 1921 in the Alfa Romeo G1 luxury car.
-A overhead valve design was introduced in the 1922 Alfa Romeo RL sports car and an overhead camshaft design was used in the 1927 Alfa Romeo 6C sports car and various racing cars from 1927 to 1954.
-The last Alfa Romeo model using a straight-six was the 1961-1969 Alfa Romeo 2600 executive car, before the company switched to V6 engines.
+Alfa Romeo's first production straight-six engine – 6.3 L flathead petrol engine – was introduced in 1921 in the Alfa Romeo G1 luxury car.
+An overhead valve design was introduced in the 1922 Alfa Romeo RL sports car, and an overhead camshaft design was used in the 1927 Alfa Romeo 6C sports car and various racing cars from 1927 until 1954.
+The last Alfa Romeo model using a straight-six was the 1961–1969 Alfa Romeo 2600 executive car before the company switched to V6 engines.

 Mercedes-Benz's history of straight-six engines began with the 1913 Mercedes D.I aircraft engine.
-The first automotive straight-six engine was the 1924-1929 Daimler M836 3.9 litre petrol engine.
+The first automotive straight-six engine was the 1924–1929 Daimler M836 3.9 L petrol engine.
 Following World War 2, Mercedes resumed production of straight-six engines with the 1951 introduction of the Mercedes-Benz M180 overhead camshaft engine.
-In 1985, the Mercedes-Benz OM603 3.0 litre diesel straight-six engine was introduced.
-In 1996, the company replaced its petrol straight-sixes with a series V6 engines, although the company continued to produce diesel straight-six engines.
+In 1985, the Mercedes-Benz OM603 3.0 L diesel straight-six engine was introduced.
+In 1996, the company replaced its petrol straight-sixes with a series of V6 engines, although it continued producing diesel straight-six engines.
 Production of petrol straight-six engines resumed in 2017 with the introduction of the Mercedes-Benz M256 turbocharged DOHC engine.

-Opel began production of straight-six engines in 1927 with a 1.8 litre flathead petrol engine used by the Opel 8/40 PS.
+Opel began production of straight-six engines in 1927 with a 1.8 L flathead petrol engine used by the Opel 8/40 PS.
 The displacement of this engine was expanded as it was used in later models such as the Opel Kapitän and Opel Admiral, with later versions switching to an overhead valve (pushrod) design.
 In 1968, the straight-six versions of the Opel CIH engine were introduced, initially using a single overhead camshaft (SOHC) with some later versions using double overhead camshafts (DOHC).
-Production of the Opel CIH engine continued until 1993, when it was replaced by a V6 engine.
+Production of the Opel CIH engine continued until 1993, when a V6 engine replaced it.